CarolinaFledgling/next.js-rest-api-tasks/README.md

 # Next.js projects with multiple API CALL

-The main goal of that project is to practice working with REST API.
+The main goal of that project is to practice working with REST API by solving various tasks, where we retrieve data from two different APIs.
-By using two separate APIs together to complete tasks from description.
+Very important, each Task is treated as a separate new project and I do not focus on styles.
+I focus mainly on RESTful-based data fetching.

+Check the link to the [Demo](https://curious-brioche-ee3e50.netlify.app/)

 Additionally, I created navigation between tasks to make the project clearer and more readable.

 ## DEMO Link